DenzGodwenMacasero/Denz_StudentProfile_Cordova/README.md

 ## How the screenshots were tested

-For the screenshots, I apologize for not being able to use ang Android Studio emulator kay my laptop was not compatible with running it properly.
+For the screenshots, I apologize for not being able to use ang Android Studio emulator kay my laptop was not compatible with running it properly (8RAM ra naa 16gb need para maka use ug emulator).
 That's why I used the Mobile Simulator Chrome extension to test the application on desktop, tablet, and mobile screen sizes.